SQream/sqream_docs/sql/sql_statements/dml_commands/copy_from.rst

    * - ``LIMIT``
      - unlimited
      - 1 to 2147483647.
-     - When specified, tells SQream DB to stop loading after the specified number of rows.
+     - When specified, tells Blue to stop loading after the specified number of rows.
 Unlimited if unset.
 Applicable to CSVs only
    * - ``DELIMITER``
      - ``','``
      - Almost any ASCII character, :ref:`See field delimiters section below<field_delimiters>`